Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Abstract

 \section{Abstract}

 The Georgi-Glashow model is the simplest possible attempt at grand unification.
-However, due to its particle content, it preserves a global $U(1)_{B-L}$ symmetry, where $B$ and $L$ are baryon and lepton numbers, respectively.
-It thus leaves neutrinos massless just as in the Standard Model.
-Extensions of the Georgi-Glashow model that break lepton number by two units, i.e., scenarios with $|\Delta L|=2$ operator(s), naturally generate potentially viable Majorana neutrino masses.
-Consequently, $B\!-\!L$ breaking via the same dynamics that yields $|\Delta L| = 2$ interactions unavoidably induces $|\Delta B| = 2$ transitions, leading to intriguing processes such as neutron--antineutron ($n$--$\overline{n}$) oscillation.
-We demonstrate this intrinsic connection between neutrino mass generation and $n$--$\overline{n}$ oscillation within tree-level seesaw mechanisms of the Type I, II, and III varieties, as well as in the one-loop and two-loop radiative neutrino mass models.
-Our study exhausts the simplest possible extensions of the Georgi-Glashow model that yield realistic neutrino masses and mixing parameters and, in the process, induce $n$--$\overline{n}$ oscillation.
+However, due to its particle content, the model preserves a global $U(1)_{B-L}$ symmetry, where $B$ and $L$ are baryon and lepton numbers, respectively.
+It thus leaves neutrinos massless just as the Standard Model does.
+The extensions of the Georgi-Glashow model that break lepton number by two units, i.e., scenarios with $|\Delta L|=2$ operator(s), naturally generate potentially viable Majorana neutrino masses.
+Since the dynamics that yields $|\Delta L| = 2$ interactions unavoidably induces $|\Delta B| = 2$ transitions via $B\!-\!L$ breaking, these extensions consequentially lead to intriguing processes such as neutron--antineutron ($n$--$\overline{n}$) oscillation.
+We investigate this intrinsic connection between neutrino mass generation and $n$--$\overline{n}$ oscillation within a number of representative extensions of the Georgi-Glashow model that can yield realistic neutrino masses and mixing parameters.
+These extensions include the tree-level seesaw mechanism realizations of the Type I, II, and III varieties, as well as the one-loop and two-loop radiative neutrino mass models.